1,000+ Opportunities

 Save a search for “Department of Homeland Security” or related topics and get emailed when new opportunities appear.

-Search similar grants →Based on current listing details, eligibility includes: Federally Recognized Tribal Governments may apply directly through the Tribal Cybersecurity Grant Program or may receive funds as subrecipients of the State and Local Cybersecurity Grant Program.
+Search similar grants →According to the current listing, eligibility includes: Federally Recognized Tribal Governments may apply directly through the Tribal Cybersecurity Grant Program or may receive funds as subrecipients of the State and Local Cybersecurity Grant Program.
 Eligible entities are “Tribal government” under Section 2220A(a)(7) of the Homeland Security Act of 2002 (codified as amended at 6 U.S.C. § 665g(a)(7).
 This statute defines “Tribal government” as the recognized governing body of any Indian or Alaska Native Tribe, band, nation, pueblo, village, community, component band, or component reservation, that is individually identified (including parenthetically) in the most recent list published pursuant to Section 104 of the Federally Recognized Indian Tribe List of 1994 (25 U.S.C. § 5131).
 Tribal governments that apply must submit a Cybersecurity Plan, Cybersecurity Planning Committee List, Charter, TCGP Investment Justification (IJ) form, and a Project Worksheet form.
 These requirements must be fulfilled before a Tribal government may receive TCGP award funding.
 Two or more Tribal governments may apply together as a Tribal consortium and submit one application for the consortium.
 Eligible applicant types include: Federally Recognized lndian Tribal Governments.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program